UoB-COMSM0166/2025-group-21/README.md

 ## Final Design

 As new features were added throughout the development process, the system architecture underwent significant refactoring and structural changes.
-The final high-level architecture showing the overall program flow is illustrated in the class diagram (Figure 8) and sequence diagram (Figure 9) below.
+The final high-level architecture showing the main class interactions and program flow is illustrated in the class diagram (Figure 8) and sequence diagram (Figure 9) below.

 <div align="center">
     <img src="report/design_figures/final_architecture.png" width="700">